Henry Parkes: Named after him

-He is also commemorated in his birthplace Canley, Coventry by the naming of a road (Sir Henry Parkes Road) and a school (Sir Henry Parkes Primary School) in Coventry.
+Parkes is also commemorated in his birthplace Canley, Coventry by the naming of a road (Sir Henry Parkes Road) and a school (Sir Henry Parkes Primary School) in Coventry.
 Canley railway station also commemorates the link with Sir Henry Parkes with Australian-themed decor.

+He is a character in the play Duke of Edinburgh Assassinated or The Vindication of Henry Parkes (1971).